 The Society of Children’s Book Writers is the only professional organization specifically for those individuals writing and illustrating for children and young adults in the fields of children’s literature, magazines, film, television, and multimedia.

-The Society promotes the art of illustration - to appreciate its history and evolving nature through exhibitions, lectures, and education, and to contribute the service of its members.
+The Society promotes the art of illustration through appreciation of its history and evolving nature with exhibitions, lectures, and education.